Sven-Skyth-Henriksen/Mammejongen_Website/README.md

 - I noticed that they dont have a Website yet so I tried to create one for free.

 - <em>What is the purpose of your project?</em>
-- Doing something for a good cause and to get better Web Development skils.
+- Doing something for a good cause and to improve Web Development skils.

 ## Technologies Used 🛠